clubspark/.github/README.md

 # .github

-Default GitHub templates for all clubspark-dotnet projects
+Default GitHub templates for all clubspark projects